 How to File a Wrongful Death Lawsuit

 Since wrongful death claims are governed by the statute enacted by the legislature, the persons who are entitled to recover claims are set by statute.
 In addition, the types of damages a person may recover are also set by statute.
 Contact an attorney at Parke Gordon Law Firm in Spokane to take the stress off of you and handle your case.
+Our experienced wrongful death attorneys understand the ins and outs.
 Let us fight the big insurance companies to get you the best settlement possible.

 Example of Wrongful Death Claim